ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

     > pip instal scipy
     > pip instal matplotplib

-Now, you can install the cmsisdsp package:
+Now, you can install the cmsisdsp package in editable mode:

    > pip install -e "Path To The Folder Containing setup.py"